Learning Markovian Dynamics with Spectral Maps: Introduction

-Relying merely on physical intuition or trial and error to identify slow CVs can be unsystematic and result in highly non-Markovian dynamics with long memory effects, which can hinder the understanding of the underlying physical process~\cite{micheletti2008optimal}.
-This problem of timescale separation has been addressed in the Mori--Zwanzig projection operator formalism by constructing a generalized Langevin equation that describes the dynamics in a slow subspace.
-However, as noted by Zwanzig, ``no a priori choice is specifically indicated by theory''~\cite{zwanzig1961memory}.
-Recently, there has been a growing interest in constructing simplified representations of complex systems for atomistic simulations using data-driven techniques~\cite{ceriotti2019unsupervised,wang2020machine,rydzewski2023manifold,chen2023chasing}.
-One class of such methods tackles disentangling slow and fast kinetics, which is particularly useful in metastable systems that involve multiple temporal scales~\cite{coifman2005geometric,singer2009detecting,ferguson2011integrating,hernandez2013identification,tiwary2016spectral,wu2017variational,chiavazzo2017intrinsic,wehmeyer2018time,thiede2019galerkin,chen2019nonlinear,bonati2021deep,morishita2021time,evans2022computing,rydzewski2023selecting,rydzewski2023spectral}.
+Relying merely on physical intuition or trial and error to identify slow CVs can be unsystematic and result in highly non-Markovian dynamics with long memory effects, which can hinder our understanding of the underlying physical process~\cite{lange2006collective,micheletti2008optimal}.
+The problem of timescale separation has been addressed in the Mori--Zwanzig projection operator formalism by constructing a generalized Langevin equation that describes the dynamics in a slow subspace.
+However, as noted by Zwanzig, ``no a priori choice is specifically indicated by theory''~\cite{zwanzig1961memory} to select this slow subspace.
+Recently, there has been considerable interest in constructing reduced representations of complex systems using data-driven techniques~\cite{ceriotti2019unsupervised,wang2020machine,chen2023chasing,rydzewski2023manifold}.
+Many such techniques are developed to learn CVs by separating slow and fast kinetics, which is particularly useful for metastable systems with multiple temporal scales~\cite{coifman2005geometric,singer2009detecting,naritomi2011slow,ferguson2011integrating,rohrdanz2011determination,hernandez2013identification,tiwary2016spectral,wu2017variational,chiavazzo2017intrinsic,wehmeyer2018time,thiede2019galerkin,chen2019nonlinear,bonati2021deep,morishita2021time,evans2022computing,chen2023discovering,rydzewski2023selecting,rydzewski2023spectral}.